Elijas/ckr-lite-robot/README.md

-Source code for a small autonomous robot called
+Source code for a small autonomous robot